Sagar2366/LearnWithSagar/README.md

 ## Want to know more about our Kubernetes Schlarship tracks ?

-Head over to [our site](https://getfitwithsagar.prosperaweb.com/) to know more about the CKAD Scholarship track
+Head over to [our site](https://getfitwithsagar.prosperaweb.com/) to know more about the Scholarship track

+## To participate in CKAD challgenge head over to [CKAD directory](./CKAD/)